 7. Hotel, what hotel?

-A lot of the lodging in Freycinet are private homes and villas as opposed to a conventional hotel.
-What this means is, there’s probably no one to greet or check you in when you arrive at your place of lodging.
-That’s why it’s important to familiarise yourself with how you can gain access to the rented property beforehand.
-For us, we had to key in a set of password sent to us via email to unlock the key to the main door upon arrival.
-Additionally, if you anticipate to return after dark, take some time to find the night light in your driveway and turn it on before you head out so you can locate your house after dark.
-We know this because we ended up circling a few times around a dark neighbourhood before we found our unit.
+This may come as a surprise, but there are no hotels in Freycinet.
+Instead, visitors normally end up renting one of the private homes for a few nights.
+What this means is, there would be no one to greet or check you in when you arrive at your place of lodging.
+That’s why it’s important to familiarise yourself with how you can gain access the rented property beforehand.
+For us, we were handed a set of password to access our lodge via email when we booked our accomodation.
+Additionally, if you anticipate that you would return to your lodge after dark, take some time to find the night light in your driveway and turn it on before you head out so you can locate your house after dark.
+We found out the importance of doing so the wrong way, because we ended up circling a dark neighbourhood a few times before we eventually found our unit.